comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ## Learning Objectives

 * Build fluency with ROS
-* Learn about one core problem (robot localization) and one state of the art algorithm (particle filtering)
+* Learn about one core problem (robot localization) and one important algorithm (particle filtering)
-* Learn strategies for developing and debugging algorithms for robotics Get a feel for the algorithmic tradeoffs between accuracy and computational efficiency
+* Learn strategies for developing and debugging algorithms for robotics
+* Get a feel for the algorithmic tradeoffs between accuracy and computational efficiency

 ## Teaming